 Step 1 – Attach USB to System

 Insert a USB drive into your system and identify your USB drive correctly.
 This is the step you need to take care, because you may format the wrong disk if not correctly identify your disk.

 Filesystem Size Used Avail Use% Mounted on /dev/sda1 28G 24G 2.3G 92% / udev 1.4G 12K 1.4G 1% /dev tmpfs 277M 1.2M 276M 1% /run none 5.0M 0 5.0M 0% /run/lock none 1.4G 34M 1.4G 3% /run/shm /dev/sdc1 14.8G 1.4G 13.4G 10% /media/tecadmin

 Step 2 – Format USB Drive in Linux

-Whenever we attach a USB drive in Ubuntu, it automatically mounted to the system.
-We can not format any disk on Linux systems which are already mounted.
+Whenever we attach a USB drive in Ubuntu, it is automatically mounted to the system.
+We can not format any disk on Linux systems that are already mounted.
 So first un-mount /dev/sdc1 USB drive on your system.

 sudo umount /dev/sdc1

 Now, Use one of the following commands as per the file system you want.
 To format a USB drive, most of the users prefer VFAT and NTFS file systems because they can be easily used on the Windows operating system.

 - Format with vFat File System